Gemini AI Is Set To Gatekeep Gmail: Value Will Get Through, Pitches Won’t

 2. The "Power Searcher" Means You Need To Truly Add Value

-The update: Google’s AI now allows users to query their inbox with natural language.
+The update: Google’s AI will allow users to query their inbox with natural language.
 Instead of hunting for keywords, a lead can ask, "Who was the plumber that gave me a quote last year?" and get an instant answer.

-What this means for you: Your goal is no longer just to get a click; it is to own a specific "search intent" in your prospect's mind.
+What this will mean: Your goal is no longer just to get a click; it is to own a specific "search intent" in your prospect's mind.

 - Don't: Send a generic pitch about "marketing services."